White River Canyon Hike from Timberline Lodge

 Looking down into the White River Canyon, you can see remains of the Buried Forest in the canyon walls.
 Glimpses of mountain hemlock stumps and logs will appear tiny but visible from the rim of the canyon.

-Buried Forest White River Canyon
+Buried Forest in White River Canyon

 The White River and the Buried Forest.
 Blue arrows point to forest remnants.